 Another way to protect user data or prevent website user’s accounts from being attacked is two-factor authentication.
 Instead of having an account only password-protected, adding another log-in step is like adding another security layer.
 E-commerce security must protect data related to the organization, consumers, and website.

 Every commercial website is accountable to an official body.
 If you’re launching an e-commerce platform, it has to be PCI compliant.
 PCI DSS, Payment Card Industry Data Security Standard are security standards that help reduce or prevent credit card fraud.
 Attaining these standards is not an easy feat, but it ensures security.
 Some of these compliances include a firewall for payment, not storing payment details (if you do, then it needs to be strongly encrypted), regular security checks, etc.

-Another way you can ensure your website’s security is through regular security audits.
+Another way you can ensure your website’s security is through regular IT security audits.
 Regularly checking your security infrastructure and measures will help you understand your strengths and vulnerabilities.
 Besides, it allows you to delete unnecessary sensitive information and find new ways to develop security.
 It also increases website trust and credibility amongst website users.